-29. In any case where a public body performs any of the functions referred to in 15 section 28, such body may specify by notice in the Gazette---

-- (a) the manner and format in which the data messages must be filed, created, retained or issued: - (b) in cases where the data message has to be signed, the type of electronic signature required: - (c) the manner and format in which such electronic signature must be attached to. incorporated in or otherwise associated with the data message: - (d) the identity of or criteria that must be met by any authentication service provider used by the person filing the data message; - (e)the appropriate control processes and procedures to ensure adequate integrity, 25 security and confidentiality of data messages or payments; and - (f) any other requirements for data messages or payments.
+- 29. In any case where a public body decides to perform any of the functions referred 15 to in section 28, such body may specify by notice in the Gazette - (a) the manner and format in which the data messages must be filed, created, retained or issued: - (b) in cases where the data message has to be signed, the type of electronic signature required; - (c) the manner and format in which such electronic signature must be attached to, incorporated in or otherwise associated with the data message; - (d) the identity of or criteria that must be met by any authentication service provider used by the person filing the data message; - (e) the appropriate control processes and procedures to ensure adequate integrity, 25 security and confidentiality of data messages or payments; and - (f) any other required attributes for data messages or payments.